rghdrms/Global-Terrorism-Dataset-Analysis/README.md

 - `global terrorism_updated/`: Files related to the dashboard visualization.
 - `Global_Terrorism_Updated/`: The cleaned dataset used for analysis.

-# Installation
-To run the notebooks or dashboard locally, you'll need the following Python libraries:
-- Pandas
-- Numpy
-- Dask
-- Matplotlib
-- Seaborn
-- Power BI to open the dashboard

 # Analysis and Findings
 The analysis covers several aspects of the dataset, including:
 ## Most Frequent Values in Categorical Columns: